IntersectMBO/cardano-node/doc/stake-pool-operations/0_core_relay.md

       ]
     }

 **Note**: If you want to connect to IPv4 and IPv6 relays, you must either not specify host addresses when starting `cardano-node` or make sure to specify both an IPv4 and IPv6 host address.

+To learn how to use P2P topology on the networks that support it, see [Understanding config files](../getting-started/understanding-config-files.md)